 The form looks something like this:

 Be sure to speak with your tax advisor.
-Below is a simple reference of the meaning of numbers reported in each box on the 1099 LTC.
+Below is a simple reference to the meaning of numbers reported in each box on the 1099 LTC.

 Box 1.
 Gross benefits paid by the insurance company.